Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 SeaChem's Malawi Buffer can correct KH problems and even help with GH and short term positive mineral ion problems as well.

-Finally, sometimes treatment is helpful or even necessary.
+Finally, sometimes a Fungus or Velvet treatment is helpful or even necessary.

 Medicated Wonder Shells also contain some copper as well as other ingredients helpful for Velvet and other related diseases to Shimmies/Molly Disease.